Helpers

 allows unary functions?
 Both of these functions allow you to pass in your

-function as well as the number of Applicative
+function as well as the number of Applicatives (containers that provide

 the functions we tend to encounter, many cases arise when we want to deal with